Don't Ask, Don't Tell (Ugly Betty): Music notes

 The song "Boys Wanna Be Her" by Peaches is played during Alexis's photo shoot.
 The song heard at the end of this episode is "Orange Sky" by Alexi Murdoch.

 Reception

 The episode was well-received because of Michael Urie's character.
-Notes Entertainment Weekly's Tanner Stransky: "Looks like my Betty wish came true.
+Entertainment Weekly's Tanner Stransky noted, "Looks like my Betty wish came true.
 In my TV Watch last week, I pined for more focus on the supporting characters, and — voila! — an episode centered on Marc, his sexuality, and how he has not come out to his in-your-face, overbearing mother.
 Plus, some nice support from Amanda.
 And a bit from his girlfriend Betty, too.
 Simply awesome.
 And we were treated to Claire in the hospital, Willy hatching more ways to take over Mode (including an attempt to seduce Bradford!), and some always awkward conversation between Henry and Betty.
 Double awesome.
 All around, another great episode."